Australia-Indonesia Institute Board Members

 Ms Armina Rosenberg

-Ms Rosenberg is Portfolio Manager at Grok Ventures.
-She oversees the global equities portfolio and analyses derivatives, fixed income, infrastructure and venture capital investments.
+Ms Rosenberg is Portfolio Manager and founder at Minotaur Capital, an AI-powered hedge fund.
+Prior to founding Minotour, she spent five years at Grok Ventures managing the global equities portfolio and assisting on analysis of derivatives, fixed income, infrastructure and venture capital investments.
 Prior to Grok, she was Senior Investment Director at Audant Investments and spent eight years at J.P.
 Morgan.

 Ms Rosenberg was awarded the Co-op Scholarship at the University of New South Wales and undertook industry placements at ASX, Commsec, ABN Amro and UBS while completing her honours degree in Finance.
 Throughout her career, Ms Rosenberg has been an advocate for diversity and was a key member of the J.P.
 Morgan Women's Interactive Network and the J.P.
 Morgan Diversity Council.
 More recently, she founded ‘The FOLD’, a networking group for women in investment roles at family offices.